thecoder75/lamd/readme.md

 ![Latest Downloads](https://img.shields.io/github/downloads/thecoder75/lamd/latest/total.svg?style=flat-square&label=Latest+Release+Downloaded)

-### L.A.M.D. will be receiving a major rewrite/update here soon with a new release shortly after.

 This is a stand-alone application designed to run in the background and monitor Live.me Social accounts and automatically download new replays as they are detected.

 ### Important Update!!!

 **LAMD will no longer support its web interface and instead will rely on LiveMe Pro Tools (beginning 1.3xxx releases) for configuration and monitored account list.
-Be sure to have LiveMe Pro Tools installed and configured before using LAMD!**
+Be sure to have LiveMe Pro Tools v1.3xx or higher installed and configured before using LAMD or it will not work!**

 * * *